thomaslimfc/thomaslimfc/README.md

 - 👋 Hi, I’m @thomaslimfc
 - 👀 I’m interested in programming languages like Python
-- 🌱 I’m currently learning BCompSc (Hons) in Software Engineering [TARUC Penang Branch Campus]
+- 🌱 I’m currently studying BCompSc (Hons) in Software Engineering [TARUC Penang Branch Campus]
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me thomaslimfc@gmail.com